Mayor, Police Chief To Announce Whether They'll Give Green Light On Red Light Cameras

 The cameras are designed to automatically take photographs of red-light runners, capturing the vehicle's driver and license plate.
 Fines are nearly $500.

-The intersection accounted for almost 25 percent of the nearly 20,000 citations issued by the program in 2011, U-T San Diego reported.
-However, statistics show no accidents at the location since 2001, according to the the newspaper.
+The intersection accounted for almost 25 percent of the nearly 20,000 citations issued by the program in 2011, according to a report by U-T San Diego.
+However, statistics show no accidents at the location since 2001, the newspaper reported.

 According to the city of San Diego's website, red light cameras are set up at the following other intersections: